gravitational/workshop/gravity_networking.md

 Bridges don’t create separate networks, everything connected to the bridge still forms a single network, and single broadcast domain.
 A message to every computer on the network, a broadcast, will be forwarded by the bridge.
 But what a bridge does is create a separate collision domain, devices on either side of the bridge can transmit without causing collisions.

+Bridges aren't IP address aware, they track systems by mapping their MAC addresses to individual ports on the bridge.

 ### Switch

 These days a switch isn’t really a separate concept from a bridge.
 Switches are generally multiport devices that are intelligent, learn the topology of the network, and create separate collision domains on every port.
 If every device is directly connected to a switch, collisions no longer become a possibility.